awaisCh07/neondara/README.md

-# Niondra Ledger
+# Neondara Ledger

-Niondra Ledger is a modern web application designed to help users track and manage the cultural tradition of Niondra, the exchange of gifts at significant life events like weddings, births, and housewarmings.
+Neondara Ledger is a modern web application designed to help users track and manage the cultural tradition of Neondara, the exchange of gifts at significant life events like weddings, births, and housewarmings.
 It provides a secure, private, and easy-to-use platform to ensure you never lose track of gifts given and received.

 ## Core Features

 - **Secure User Authentication**: Private accounts to keep your ledger data safe and accessible only to you.
-- **Comprehensive Ledger History**: A central timeline view of all your Niondra transactions, chronologically ordered.
+- **Comprehensive Ledger History**: A central timeline view of all your Neondara transactions, chronologically ordered.
 - **Detailed People & Balance Tracking**: Manage a list of your contacts and automatically see the net monetary balance for each person.
 - **Full CRUD Functionality**: Easily **C**reate, **R**ead, **U**pdate, and **D**elete entries and contacts.
 - **Advanced Filtering & Search**: Quickly find specific entries by filtering by person, occasion, direction (given/received), or by searching for keywords.
 - **Bilingual Interface**: Full support for both **English** and **Urdu**, allowing you to switch languages seamlessly.
+- **Data Export**: Download your entire transaction history, or just the history for a specific person, as a CSV file.
+- **Rich Gift Tracking**: Record gifts as money, sweets (with quantity in kg), or upload an image for physical gifts.

 ---